Today, teens are more likely to be exposed to exercise much earlier than the last generation.

 No, we don't recommend Herolean or anything by Dark Labs for teens.

-Teens should avoid exotic stimulants and Dark Labs uses exotic stimulants in their pre-workouts.
+Teens should avoid exotic stimulants, and Dark Labs uses them in pre-workouts.

 Yes, it is legal for teenagers to buy pre-workouts in any country.